gift-surg/MONAIfbs/README.md

 ```

 ## Use within NiftyMIC (for inference)
+The automated segmentation tool was developed in support to the Super-Resolution Reconstruction package [NiftyMIC][NiftyMIC]
 By default, NiftyMIC uses monaifbs utilities to automatically generate fetal brain segmentation masks that can be used
 for the reconstruction pipeline.
-Provided the dependencies for monaifbs are installed, create the automatic fetal brain masks of HASTE-like images with
+Provided the dependencies for NiftyMIC and monaifbs are installed, create the automatic fetal brain masks of HASTE-like
-the command:
+images with the command:
 ```
 niftymic_segment_fetal_brains \
 --filenames \